IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 One of the R files in the distribution, ``rook/preprocess/preprocess.R`` is used by both TwoRavens and Dataverse.
 Dataverse application maintains its own copy of the file, ``<DOMAIN DIRECTORY>/applications/dataverse-<VERSION>/WEB-INF/classes/edu/harvard/iq/dataverse/rserve/scripts/preprocess.R``.
-(Why not share the file from the same location? - because the two applications can potentially be installed on 2 different servers).
+(Why not share the file from the same location?
+Because the two applications can potentially be installed on 2 different servers).
-Compare the two files, **it is important that the two copies are identical**.
+Compare the two files. **It is important that the two copies are identical**.

 **If different**: